cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 `G.SerializeScalar(z)`.

 The Coordinator SHOULD verify this signature using the group public key before publishing or releasing the signature.
+Signature verification is as specified for the corresponding ciphersuite; see {{ciphersuites}} for details.

-If verification fails, the Coordinator can verify each signature share individually to identify and act on misbehaving participants.
+If the aggregate signature verification fails, the Coordinator can verify each signature share individually to identify and act on misbehaving participants.
 The mechanism for acting on a misbehaving participant is out of scope for this specification.
 However, a reasonable approach would be to remove the participant from the set of allowed participants in future runs of FROST.